How to File a Lawsuit Following DCPP/DYFS Negligence

 Real Cases and Real Results

 At Snyder Sarno D'Aniello Maceri & da Costa LLC, we have a team of attorneys with firsthand knowledge and experience in handling cases against the DCPP.
 Due to the powers of the department, filing a claim against the DCPP can be extremely complex, requiring legal counsel with the knowledge and commitment to properly defend you in your lawsuit.
 For example, our firm secured a $2.6 million settlement in a wrongful death case, in which it was determined that the DCPP failed to remove a child from the custody of his mother, even following thirty-two reports of alleged child abuse.
-Following a house fire, the seven-year old boy was deceased, at which time a lawsuit was filed neglect and/or asserting that if the DCPP would have removed the child from the home, he would not have died in the fire.
+Following a house fire, the seven-year-old boy was deceased, at which time a lawsuit was filed neglect and/or asserting that if the DCPP would have removed the child from the home, he would not have died in the fire.

-If you believe your child or family member was at risk to abuse and/or neglect, but the DCPP failed to act accordingly, our team of attorneys and staff will thoroughly examine the events surrounding the decisions made by the department.
+If you believe your child or family member was at risk of abuse and/or neglect, but the DCPP failed to act accordingly, our team of attorneys and staff will thoroughly examine the events surrounding the decisions made by the department.
 Through a comprehensive investigation, we will review documents and examine the evidence to determine whether the DCPP acted negligently.
 If we believe they failed to protect the child or victim, which allowed neglect and/or abuse to continue, we will fight on behalf of a family member or the estate to hold the responsible parties or departments accountable for their failure to act.

 Contact Us Today